Raku/RakuDoc-GAMMA/README.md

 Comments, patches, enhancement requests are welcomed.
 The following goals should be considered when making such suggestions:
-- RakuDoc is intended to be backwards compatible with POD6, meaning that anything would be legal in POD6
+- RakuDoc is intended to be backwards compatible with POD6, meaning that anything would be legal in RakuDoc would also be legal in POD6.
     - POD6 is defined here as being in the document `Raku/docs/doc/language/pod6.rakudoc`
 - Some parts of the document use work-arounds in examples, these will be revised once a renderer is available to handle examples properly.